bartosz-antosik/vscode-spellright/README.md

 ![dictionary](media/screenshot-parser.png)

-Select appropriate class to be able to be able to spell the document.
+Select appropriate class to be able to spell the document.
 If `spellright.configurationUpdate` is set to `true` assignment will be written to the configuration settings either user or workspace according to the value of `spellright.configurationScope` setting.

 ## Known Issues